Connecting classical finite exchangeability to quantum theory: Introduction

-In this paper we investigate two lesser-known representation theorems that extend the classical de Finetti's theorem so as to cover also the case of finitely exchangeable sequences.
-Both modify the definition of operator $E$ in Equation \eqref{eq:cdF}.
-The first solution keeps the same representation as in the original theorem, except that $q$ is a normalised signed-measure (a quasi-probability).
-The second solution instead employs a \emph{quasi}-expectation operator applied to certain polynomial functions.
-Our objective is to illustrate, with the aid of the above results, how de Finetti-like representation theorems for finitely exchangeable systems require a mathematical representation which is formally equivalent to quantum theory (QT for short).
+In this paper we investigate two other representation theorems that extend the classical de Finetti's theorem so as to cover also the case of finitely exchangeable sequences.
+Both modify the definition of operator $E$ in Eq.~\eqref{eq:cdF}.
+The first solution keeps the same representation as in the original theorem, except that $q$ is a normalised signed-measure (a quasi-probability) \cite{dellacherie1982probabilities,jaynes1982some,kerns2006definetti} (which also holds true in the quantum de-Finetti case \cite{christandl2007one,Ammari2008,Lewin2014}).
+The second solution instead employs a \emph{quasi}-expectation operator applied to certain polynomial functions \cite{jaynes1982some,kerns2006definetti,harper2007probability,de2012exchangeability,zaffalon2019b}.
+Our objective is to illustrate, with the aid of the above results, how de Finetti-like representation theorems for finitely exchangeable systems can be formulated using a mathematical representation which is formally equivalent to quantum theory (QT for short).
 This objective is achieved in two steps.
 First, we will use polynomials of complex conjugate variables to re-derive the extension of the classical de Finetti's theorem based on \textit{quasi}-expectation operators but expressed with the same mathematical objects as in QT.
 Second, we will demonstrate that such \textit{quasi}-expectation operators are equivalent to boson-symmetric density matrices.
 In doing so, we will be able to simulate finite exchangeable sequences using quantum experiments with bosons.
 In summary, we will show that a de Finetti-like representation of finite exchangeability leads to a representation theorem which encompasses both classical and quantum theories as special cases.
-By way of conclusion, we will discuss how such representations are similar to other formulations of QT involving quasi-probability densities and expectations, and are consistent with the Wigner function formalism.
+We will then discuss how such representation is related to previous results \cite{benavoli2021indi,BENAVOLI2022389,doherty2004complete} and to other formulations of QT involving quasi-probability densities and expectations.
+Finally, we will use this representation to provide fresh insights into the challenge of defining entanglement for indistinguishable bosons.
+There are at least five main different definitions of entanglement for indistinguishable bosons in literature.
+Recently, \cite{benatti2020entanglement} attempted to systematise these different definitions by proposing a set of properties that should be used to characterise entanglement for indistinguishable particles.
+Through our connection between QT and classical finitely exchangeable probabilities, we will show that the definitions of two properties given in \cite{benatti2020entanglement} lead to clearly interpretable contradictions when applied to classical finitely exchangeable probabilities.
+For instance, one of these properties, \textit{local operators}, would imply that the uniform distribution is finitely but not infinitely exchangeable, which is clearly false.
+We then use this analysis to reformulate this property in a way that avoids this issue.\\ To provide a clearer and more practical understanding of the different representation theorems, in what follows we use a dice rolling experiment as a case study.
+These examples will later help to clarify the application of exchangeability to the problem of defining entanglement for indistinguishable bosons.